openvinotoolkit/openvino/docs/ops/arithmetic/Power_1.md

 **Category**: Arithmetic binary operation

-**Short description**: *Power* performs element-wise power operation with two given tensors applying multi-directional broadcast rules.
+**Short description**: *Power* performs element-wise power operation with two given tensors applying broadcasting rule specified in the *auto_broadcast* attribute.

 **Detailed description**
 As a first step input tensors *a* and *b* are broadcasted if their shapes differ.
 Broadcasting is performed according to `auto_broadcast` attribute specification.
-As a second step *power* operation is computed element-wise on the input tensors *a* and *b* according to the formula below:
+As a second step *Power* operation is computed element-wise on the input tensors *a* and *b* according to the formula below:

 \f[
 o_{i} = {a_{i} ^ b}_{i}